ctrade-ai/Crypto-Trading/README.md

 ## Steps to Start the Project
-1. To start your application in stage: npm run start
+1. To start your app in stage - npm run start
-2. To start your application in prod: npm run start::prod
+2. To start your app in prod - npm run start:prod
-3. To stop the stage process: npm run stop
+3. To stop the stage - npm run stop
-4. To stop the prod process: npm run stop:prod
+4. To view logs - npm run logs
-5. To view logs for the stage process: npm run logs
+5. To delete process - npm run delete
-6. To view logs for the prod process: npm run logs:prod
+6. To check status of processes - npm run status
-7. To delete the stage process: npm run delete
+7. To clean log and CSV files on Mac/Linux - npm run clean
-8. To stop the prod process: npm run delete:prod

 ## Command to delete log and csv files
 1. Macintosh: rm -rf csv-data log-files
-2. Windows: Remove-Item -Recurse -Force csv-data; Remove-Item -Recurse -Force log-files
+2. Windows: rd /s /q "csv-data" & rd /s /q "log-files"

 ## Useful Links